Art & Art History Courses

 ARTH 255.
 Contemporary Art in an Age of Global Warming (1).
 What role, if any, can art play in solving current environmental challenges?
 Is it ethical for artists to make more objects in a world already littered with too many?
 What would an art based on a true integration of ecological, aesthetic and ethical consciousness look like?
 This course explores artist-based perspectives on building a more sustainable future -- exciting territory where the very purpose and practice of art are being redefined.
 We examine a range of contemporary art practices and pressing environmental concerns.
 Through historical and contemporary readings and field trips, we consider artists initiatives within the context and history of environmental thought and contemporary art theory.
 Scientific labs and fieldwork allow us to test the viability and ethics of key artworks.
 Additionally, the Science Center building serves as a case study of green architecture.
 A strong interest art, art history and/or environmental studies are required.
 (5T) Prerequisite: sophomore standing

-ARTH 335.
-Advanced Topics in the History of Art (1).
+ARTH 350.
+Advanced Topics in the History of Art (.5-1).
 Selected topics of focused interest or special importance in the history of art.
 May be repeated for credit if topic is different.
 Offered each year.
-Prerequisite: junior standing and two 100-level art history courses, or junior standing and one 100-level and one 200-level art history course.
+Prerequisite: junior standing and two units of 100-level art history or junior standing and one unit of 100-level and one unit of 200-level art history.

 ARTH 390.
 Special Projects (.25 - 1).
 Individual work outside the scope of the regular course offerings of the art department.
 Prerequisite: sophomore standing.